 - Connect the water feed line (usually orange) to the saddle or EZ adapter

-- Connect the drain line (usually black) to the drain clamp.
+- Then connect the drain line (usually black) to the drain clamp.

-- Connect the filters to the tank (usually a green line)
+- Next connect the filters to the tank (usually a green line)

 - Connect the system to the faucet (usually a blue line)